arham-rumi/amazon-product-reviews-exploratory-data-analysis/README.md

 Contributions are always welcome!

-For major changes, please open an issue first to discuss what you would like to change..
+For major changes, please open an issue first to discuss what you would like to change.

 ## Support